 How To Embed Twitter Feed Into Website

-I am going to show you how to embed a Twitter feed into a webpage, whether it’s your twitter feed or someone else’s twitter feed, it’s great way to enhance your webpage or site.
+I am going to show you how to embed a Twitter feed into a webpage, whether it’s your twitter feed or someone else’s twitter feed, it’s a great way to enhance your webpage or site.

 Why would you want to insert a twitter feed into your website?